About Pier-Luc Bonneville and this blog

 Following this year-long experience I remained in the same office taking the role of developer supporting custom .NET applications, SharePoint, and learned to navigate through the winding roads of Dynamics CRM/365.

-As the latest chapter of my career, I have now joined the dark side, as the Manager for the Application Development Team.
-As a Manager I do value the importance of keeping on top of the technology and encouraging those around me to do the same.
+As for the latest chapter of my career, I have now joined the dark side, as the Manager for the Application Development Team.
+As a Manager, I value the importance of keeping on top of technology and encouraging those around me to do the same.
 To quote Richard Branson (Virgin): “Train people well enough so they can leave, treat them well enough so they don’t want to.”
 There is power in knowledge and working in a small team, there is no room to remain static.

-When I finish work, I transfer my passion in the classroom, teaching the future developers the ins and outs of our field (or as much as I know).
+When I finish work, I transfer my passion in the classroom, teaching future developers the ins and outs of our field (or as much as I know).

 Outside of coding…

 When I’m not in front of my computer or in the classroom, you’ll find me travelling the world with my lovely wife, brewing beers with my friends, reading a book, or listening to podcasts.